Energy Efficient Wireless Technologies for IoT

-The Internet of Things (IoT) carries with it the promise of a smarter future characterized by more and faster machine to machine communication.
-We already live in a smart world courtesy of our smartphones and fast internet speeds.
+The Internet of Things (IoT) carries with it the promise of a smarter future characterised by a way more faster machine-to-machine interaction.
+As we live in a fast-paced smart world of smartphones and fast internet speeds.
 This could get even better.
-However, the promise of a smarter future is faced with one challenge; energy efficient wireless technologies to facilitate IoT.
+However, the promise of a smarter and brighter future is faced with one challenge; energy efficient wireless technologies to facilitate IoT.

 Ultra-Low power wireless technology for IoT devices has for a while now been one of the most researched subjects amongst scholars and major technology companies.
 Their research has yielded in a couple of approaches and wireless technologies that could be used to design ultra-low powered IoT devices that consume less energy than the devices we have now.